 Can I be fired for filing a workers’ compensation claim?

 No. Retaliation is unlawful in South Carolina.
-Any worker who suffers retaliation might file a claim for compensation.
+Any worker who suffers retaliation might file claims for compensation.

 Is a lawyer required to file a workers’ compensation claim?

-No, you can file without a lawyer.
+No, you can file without a workers’ compensation lawyer.
 But you could fail to submit sufficient documentation to back up your claim, and you might miss a deadline.
-A lawyer is a big help, and we work on contingency.
+A lawyer in Lexington is a big help, and we work on contingency.

 Consult a Lexington Workplace Injury Lawyer Today

 We believe in obtaining the maximum compensation for our clients.
-We can investigate whether you might file a lawsuit against a third party, such as a driver who struck you or the manufacturer of a dangerous product.
-This type of claim can increase what you take home.
+We can investigate whether you might file a personal injury lawsuit against a third party, such as a driver who struck you or the manufacturer of a dangerous product.
+This type of claim can increase what you take home and may cover medical bills, lost wages, and more.